- Cortes Home

-When you join volunteering in Costa Rica Orphanage program, you will have your weekends and evenings free to explore Costa Rica and make the most of your time in this tropical paradise!
+When you join volunteering in Costa Rica Underprivileged Children program, you will have your weekends and evenings free to explore Costa Rica and make the most of your time in this tropical paradise!
 Visit a stunning beach, raft on a river, hike to a waterfall, visit a wildlife sanctuary, go ziplining, and more!

 Safety and in Country Support